 Born to sail is a range of interviews with people who love boating and sailing.
 You will discover her first sailing experience and favorite sailing destination.
-I interviewed Brigita Dirziute to find out about her experience on board.
+In this interview we will look into the sailing experience of Brigita Dirziute.

 Please introduce yourself.

 My name is Brigita, and a few weeks ago I joined Tubber’s marketing team.
 How would I describe my ideal job? – Job at Tubber.
 Here I can combine my passion for sailing and online marketing.

 How many days do you sail per year?